HDFGroup/hdf-rest-api/Utilities.rst

 dumpobjdb.py
 ------------

-This script prints all the UUID's in an h5serv data file.
+This script prints all the UUID's in an HDF Kita data file.

 Usage:

 ``python dumpobjdb.py <hdf5_file>``

-hdf5_file is a file from the h5serv data directory.
+hdf5_file is a file from the HDF Kita data directory.
 Output is a list of All UUID's and a path to the associated object.

 exportjson.py
 -------------

-This script makes a series of rest requests to the desired h5serv endpoint and constructs a JSON file representing the domain's contents.
+This script makes a series of rest requests to the desired HDF Kita endpoint and constructs a JSON file representing the domain's contents.

 Usage: